shadow855/task-management-frontend/README.md

 # How to Pull the full code

 Make a folder on your device (let's say Pull Code) and pull the backend first from the link->https://github.com/shadow855/task-management-backend.
-After that make a foler named-> frontend in the root folder (Pull Code Folder) and pull this frontend code in it.
+After that make a folder named-> frontend in the root folder (Pull Code Folder) and pull this frontend code in it.

 ## How to Run
 Before running make .env variables in the root folder (Pull Code) for backend, which are->